tharwaninitin/etlflow/docs/readme.template.md

 | 2           | 100        | Task 2    | GenericTask | {}    | RUNNING | 2023-07-13 12:00:00 UTC | 2023-07-13 13:00:00 UTC |

 ### Job API
-EtlFlow provides a Job API that enables grouping multiple tasks together for auditing capabilities at the job level
+Job API enables grouping multiple tasks together for auditing capabilities at the job level, below is the example of creating a JobApp and running it using EtlFlow
 ```scala mdoc:silent
 import etlflow._
 import etlflow.task._